ccc-certifier-framework/certifier-framework-for-confidential-computing/sample_apps/simple_app/instructions.md

 # Simple App - Instructions

 This document gives detailed instructions for building and running the sample application and generating the policy for the Certifier Service using the policy utilities.

-This simple_app sample program but provides an example of initializing and provisioning the Certifier Service with utility generated keys, measurements and policy.
+This simple_app sample program provides an example of initializing and provisioning the Certifier Service with utility generated keys, measurements and policy.

 The sample program will still need to construct the statement "The attestation-key says the enclave-key speaks-for the program".
 This is the attestation.

-Except for the ancillary files attest_key_file.bin, example_app.measurement and platform_attest_endorsement.bin which are needed because of the simulated-enclave, this example closely models needed for a real (but simple) deployment.
-In addition, this example embeds the policy key in the application using embed_policy_key.exe.
+Except for the ancillary files `attest_key_file.bin`, `example_app.measurement` and `platform_attest_endorsement.bin` which are needed because of the simulated-enclave, this example closely models the steps needed for a real (but simple) deployment.
+In addition, this example embeds the policy key in the application using `embed_policy_key.exe`.

-Read the [policy_key_notes.txt](policy_key_notes.txt) in the simple_app directory and [policy_utilities_info.txt](../../utilities/policy_utilities_info.txt) as  a background.
+Read the [policy_key_notes.txt](policy_key_notes.txt) in the `simple_app` directory and [policy_utilities_info.txt](../../utilities/policy_utilities_info.txt) as  a background.

 $CERTIFIER_PROTOTYPE is the top level directory for the Certifier repository.
 It is helpful to have a shell variable for it, e.g., :

 ```shell
 $ export CERTIFIER_PROTOTYPE=~/src/github.com/jlmucb/crypto/v2/certifier-framework-for-confidential-computing
 ```

-$EXAMPLE\_DIR is this directory containing the example application.
+$EXAMPLE_DIR is this directory containing the example application.
 Again, a shell variable is useful.

 ```shell